Individual Consular Rights: Foreign Law and Practice

 “The right to communicate with or to attempt to communicate with the consular office is contained in s 23P of the Crimes Act.
 There is an obligation imposed upon the investigating official to give the person arrested reasonable facilities to communicate with the consular office.
 In this case nothing was done.”

-found that the police took no steps to contact the consulate, made only investigating authorities undertaken any one of those steps the those steps the applicant is likely to have obtained advice and it may well
+The court found that the police took no steps to contact the

+“Had the investigating authorities undertaken any one of those steps the applicant is likely to have obtained advice and it may well